 Bark is gray-brown in color, with smooth texture when young, becoming fissured into oblong plates with age.

 Branchlets are smooth, colored bright brown or reddish-brown.

 Foliar buds have conical or ovoid shape, resinous consistency.
 Bud scales are visible at the apex, surrounded by the leaves.
 Bud color is violet to reddish and somewhat pubescent, measuring 0.048 to 0.064 inch (1.2 - 1.6 mm) in diameter.

-The leaves are needle-like, flattened, 0.6 to 1.2 inches (1.5 – 3.0 cm) long and 0.1 inches (2 mm) wide by 0.02 inches (0.5 mm) thick, glossy dark green above, and with two Blue-white bands of stomata below.
+The leaves are needle-like and flattened, measuring 0.6 to 1.2 inches (1.5 – 3.0 cm) long and 0.1 inches (2 mm) wide by 0.02 inches (0.5 mm) thick.
+They are glossy dark-green in color above, and with two blue-white bands of stomata below.
 The tip of the leaf is pointed, usually fairly sharply but sometimes with a blunt tip, particularly on slow-growing shoots on older trees.

 [Jacobson] An immense species, combining hardiness, drought-tolerance, and insect-resistance.
 Its very strengths make it a horticultural drawback: it grows to such size as can rarely be allotted it.
 Needles long, usually sharp, flushing early and subject to damage from late frosts in some locales.
 Twigs hairless.
 Buds resinous.
 Cones 4 inches (10 cm) long; brownish; bract tips projecting, recurved.
 Records: 136 x 11 feet Bodnant, Denbighshire, Wales (1981; planted 1876); in Cortachy Castle, Angus, Scotland (1962).
-[Jacobson]